-Contesting a Grade: A student who is dissatisfied with the grade earned in a course must first seek to resolve the issue through a direct conference with the course instructor.
-If the dispute cannot be resolved in this manner the master's student may bring the concern to the Vice President of Academic Affairs/Dean of the Seminary, or the doctor's student may bring the concern to the Chair of the Doctor of Ministry Committee.
+Contesting a Grade:

-- The Vice President of Academic Affairs/Dean of the Seminary (or Chair) shall confer with the student and the instructor for the purpose of negotiating a solution. - If a mutually satisfactory outcome cannot be found through such negotiation, the student may request a formal review by submitting a written request to the Vice President of Academic Affairs/Dean of the
+A student who is dissatisfied with the grade earned in a course must first seek to resolve the issue through a direct conference with the course instructor.
+If the dispute cannot be resolved in this manner the master's student may bring the concern to the Dean of the Seminary, or the doctor's student may bring the concern to the Chair of the Doctor of Ministry Committee.

-- Seminary (or Chair), within five (5) business days from the date of the decision, stating reasons for contesting the grade. - The Vice President of Academic Affairs/Dean of the Seminary (or Chair) then will arrange to have the student's work evaluated by a second reader, either another Lancaster Seminary professor qualified in the same field or another person outside the Lancaster Seminary faculty who is equally well qualified. - After receiving a report from the second reader, the Vice President of Academic Affairs/Dean of the Seminary(or Chair) will make a determination on the final grade. - If the student is not satisfied with the decision of the Vice President of Academic Affairs/Dean of the Seminary (or Chair), s/he may appeal to the Faculty within five (5) business days from the date of the report, for further review. - The decision of the Faculty is final.
+- The Dean of the Seminary (or Chair) shall confer with the student and the instructor for the purpose of negotiating a solution. - If a mutually satisfactory outcome cannot be found through such negotiation, the student may request a formal review by submitting a written request to the Dean of the Seminary (or Chair), within five (5) business days from the date of the decision, stating reasons for contesting the grade. - The Dean of the Seminary (or Chair) then will arrange to have the student's work evaluated by a second reader, either another Lancaster Seminary professor qualified in the same field or another person outside the Lancaster Seminary faculty who is equally well qualified. - After receiving a report from the second reader, the Dean of the Seminary (or Chair) will make a determination on the final grade. - If the student is not satisfied with the decision of the Dean of the Seminary (or Chair), s/he may appeal to the Faculty within five (5) business days from the date of the report, for further review. - The decision of the Faculty is final.